ZhongLIFR/QCAD/README.md

   - **ExampleFootball.py**: generate the football application example in the Experiment Results section;
   -  **ExampleQuantileHeight.py**: generate the figures in the Introduction section;
   -   **ExampleBeanPlot.py**: generate the Beanplot in the Method section;
+- *MultipleRunningAverage*: which run all involved detection algothms 10 times independently.
+  - **AverageTest.py**: execute all anomaly detection algorithms except **CAD** on 20 real-world datasets 10 times, respectively.
+  - **AverageTestCAD.py**: execute **CAD** separately on 20 real-world datasets 10 times, respectively.
+This is because it takes a long time.
+  - **SynAverageTest.py**: execute all anomaly detection algorithms except **CAD** on 10 synthetic datasets 10 times, respectively.
+  - **SynAverageTestCAD.py**: execute **CAD** separately on 10 synthetic datasets 10 times, respectively.
+This is because it takes a long time.
 - *AblationStuides*: which investigate the impacts of different components on detection performance.
   - **AblationStudy.py**: conduct two ablation stuides.
 - *RuntimeAnalysis*: which inspects the computational cost of **QCAD** and **CAD**.